TextibIe/kiwicursor/customize-page.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-# Create a new cursor!
+# Create a new cursor

 To start, make sure debug cursor is on or enable it by running ``/kiwidebug``, this is important to aligning the position of the image.